-According to the manufacturer, the maximum yield of Spider Farmer SF-1000 is around 2.5 grams/watt.
-We advise you not to pay much attention to that measurement because it’s irrelevant and a bit exaggerated.
+The manufacturer claims that the greatest yield of Spider Farmer SF-1000 is around 2.5 grams/watt.
+We advise you not to pay much attention to that measurement.
+It’s irrelevant and a bit exaggerated.

-As reported by many growers, the average yield you can pull from the light is around 1.2 grams/watt, which is also very good.
+As reported by many growers, the average yield you can pull from the SF LED light is around 1.2 grams/watt.
+That is also very good.

 Spider SF-1000D Overview

-This light is more affordable than SF-1000, but this advantage comes at the expense of other features.
+This SF light is more affordable than the SF-1000.
+But this price advantage comes at the expense of other features.

-For example, SF-1000D doesn’t use a MEAN WELL driver, which is a big downgrade.
+For instance, the SF-1000D does not use a MEAN WELL driver, which is a significant downgrade.

-Also, the light uses different type of Samsung diodes (LM301D) that are less efficient and bright than LM301B diodes.
+Also, the LED light uses a different type of Samsung diode (LM301D).
+They are less efficient and dimmer than the LM301B diodes.

 Summary & Conclusion

-One of its top features is low power consumption.
-The light only consumes around 96 watts with a PPF efficacy rate that stands around 2.45 μmol/s/Watt.
+One of the top features of this SF LED light is its low power consumption.
+That’s all thanks to its LEDs and Aluminum as a heat sink.
+The light only consumes around 96 watts with a PPF efficacy rate of around 2.45 μmol/s/Watt.

 Spider Farmer SF-1000 puts out a mixed light that covers most of the spectrum.
 And its PAR output is adequate for most plants, including the heavy-flowering ones.

-The device has no cooling fans and instead it uses an aluminum board to dissipate heat.
+The device has no cooling fans; instead, it uses an aluminum board to dissipate heat.

-As for the design, the Spider Farmer has a simple flat shape.
-It’s pretty much a lighting board attached to an aluminum plate and a driver.
+As for the design, the Spider Farmer has a simple, flat shape.
+It is pretty much a lighting board attached to an aluminum plate and a driver.

-The LEDs and the driver are manufactured by Samsung and MEAN WELL, respectively.
+Samsung and MEAN WELL manufactured the LEDs and the driver, respectively.
 Both companies are two of the leading brands in the LED industry.

-Spider Famer SF-1000 retails at an affordable price (you check the price here on Amazon), and taking into consideration everything we mentioned above, we highly recommend this light for any type of plant you wanna grow inside.
+Spider Farmer SF-1000 retails at an affordable price (you check the price here on Amazon).
+Considering everything we mentioned above, we highly recommend this light.
+It will work for any type of plant you want to grow inside.